Skip to content

 Slide2-1

 AD DS partition Windows Server serves as a platform for building and deploying infrastructure within the corporate environment.
 This infrastructure deployment usually consists of applications, networks, user accounts, and web services.
+In this article, we shall learn Create and Delete AD DS Partition with NTDSUTIL.EXE.
 Ntdsutil.exe is a command-line tool that provides management facilities for Active Directory Domain Services (AD DS).
-See also the following related articles how to create, configure and apply Group Policy Objects on Windows Servers , and how to Install Windows Admin Center on Windows 10 & 11.
+Please see how to create, configure and apply Group Policy Objects on Windows Servers , and how to Install Windows Admin Center on Windows 10 & 11.

 Caution: NTDSUTIL tool is a high level tool and is intended for use by experienced administrators.
 This steps applies to 2012, 2016, 2019 and 2022 versions.